chrhenning/hypercl/README.md

 A continual learning approach that has the flexibility to learn a dedicated set of parameters, fine-tuned for every task, that doesn't require an increase in the number of trainable weights and is robust against catastrophic forgetting.

 For details on this approach please read [our paper](https://arxiv.org/abs/1906.00695).
+You can find our spotlight presentation [here](https://iclr.cc/virtual_2020/poster_SJgwNerKvB.html) and a more detailed introduction in [this talk](https://youtu.be/sFNAXF8H0IY?t=959).
 Experiments on continual learning with hypernetworks using sequential data and recurrent networks can be found in [this repository](https://github.com/mariacer/cl_in_rnns).

 ## Toy Examples